pepkit/looper/doc/source/usage.rst

 	                        exists marking the run (e.g. as 'running' or 'failed').
 Set this option to ignore flags and submit the runs anyway.
-	  --ignore-duplicate-names
+	  --allow-duplicate-names
-	                        Ignore duplicate names?
+	                        Allow duplicate names?
 Default: False.
 By default, pipelines will not be submitted if a sample name is duplicated, since samples names should be unique.
-Set this option to override this setting and and submit the runs anyway.
+Set this option to override this setting.
 	  --compute COMPUTE     YAML file with looper environment compute settings.
 	  --env ENV             Employ looper environment compute settings.
 	  --limit LIMIT         Limit to n samples.